liamwb/Face-Cubic-Glauber-Anim/README.md

-# Face-Cubic-Glauber-Anim
+# Interactive Glauber Dynamics Simulation

-This repository implements a visual simulation of the face-cubic Glauber process, on the complete graph and the square lattice.
+This repository implements a visual simulation of the Glauber process for the face-cubic model and the Blume-Emery-Griffiths model, on the complete graph and the square lattice.

 ## Description

 This project was made for use in talks to help explain the face-cubic Glauber process.
 It allows the user to play with both of the parameters of the model ($d$ and $\beta$), and see the effect that changing these parameters has on the behaviour of the model.
+The BEG section was added later, but has the same structure.

 ## Getting Started